Libre-TrainSim/lts-docs/docs/manual/editor/08-adding-landscape.md

 # Adding Landscape

+!!! note "Docs merging note"
+    This article is less about adding landscape and more about using the rail attachments thingy.
+While that's fine, we should also include docs about leveldesign and how to make the map nice.
+Think about guidance and how to make it memorable and nice looking.

+    Content and language not verified.
+Screenshots and workflow questionable.

 Now all your rails, Train Stations, and Signals should be final. (*Of course you could change/improve these later too, but it is easier if you from now only can focus on landscape building)*

 ## General: